mamuz/PhpDependencyAnalysis/README.md

 ### As a Phar

-Since version 2.0.0 not supoorted anymore.
+Since version 2.0.0 not supported anymore.

 ## Features